-Like I mentioned at the beginning of my post, if you follow these guidelines to the letter, all you are doing is not being rejected outright.
+Like I mentioned at the beginning of my post, if you follow these guidelines to the T, all you are doing is not being rejected outright.

 A successful grant proposal goes one step further.
 At every section, it does three important things:

 - It convinces the grantmakers about the merit of the project and the impact you can create.

 - It conveys a sense of urgency and importance to the reviewer.